 I have a second bedroom that I used as a guest room for the past 10 years.
 When I started my own business 18 months ago, I flirted with the idea of converting it into a home office.
 Reticent to change, I instead created a makeshift workspace using my dining room table.
 As time went on, I ended up with work stuff scattered throughout my home.
-Increasingly, I became disenfranchised with the set-up.
+Increasingly, I became disenfranchised with the setup.
 I was feeling unorganized and my home was being overrun with work.
 However, I muddled along because I was concerned about losing the guest room.
 The “what ifs” were working overtime.
 In other words, I was generating excuses for not initiating change.

 I was beginning to resent working from home because it was overtaking my life.
 I even contemplated moving in order to have a guest room and separate office.
 That seemed a tad drastic.
 Finally, I decided that I needed a home office; a place where I can work that was separate from the rest of my home.
 Operation home office was put into motion.
 Obviously, I needed to make sure that our internet was quite speedy so I wasn’t getting frustrated, luckily there were AT&T internet bundles to check out for example.
 I wanted to look around to find the best deal.

 All my “what ifs” have evaporated and were replaced with “why didn’t I do this sooner”.
-The change was easier than I thought and met with good fotune.
+The change was easier than I thought and met with good fortune.
 I gave the bed along with some other items away to someone who could really use them.
 I took a fresh look at the rest of my home and made some changes that generated a positive impact.
 In fact, I found a new sense of harmony and appreciation for my living space.
 Sometimes, we have to embrace change with an open mind in order to reap the biggest benefits.